1967 Pontiac GTO Complete Restoration

 This 1967 Pontiac GTO came to the V8 Speed & Resto Shop ready to start a new life.
 We stripped the car, performed extensive metal repair with parts from OPGI, rebuilt and upgraded the chassis with parts from BMR Suspension, added disc brakes, and FiTech fuel injection to the 400 V8 engine.
 We reupholstered the complete interior and vinyl top in-house.
 The body was restored and painted in Tyrol blue, and the GTO scored top honors at the Muscle Car and Corvette Nationals in Chicago on its first time out!
 Now this amazing GTO restomod is a show stopper with great driving manners!

-Contact Us to chat about your restoration or restomod project!
+Contact Us about your restoration or restomod project!

 Like that GTO Rendering in the video?
 Get yours – or any other Muscle Car – here: The Automotive Art of Danny Whitfield https://dannywhitfield.com/